‘This Is Us’ Boss Says Viewers Have Already Seen The Show’s ‘Ending Timeline’

 This Is Us star Chrissy Metz also gave a spoiler about the future-set Randall-Tess mystery, telling Entertainment Tonight, “It’s not good.
 It’s actually very heartbreaking.”

 And last week on Jimmy Kimmel Live!, This Is Us star Mandy Moore, who plays patriarch Rebecca Pearson on the NBC hit, also added a wrench into things when she teased that her character might not be part of the series finale scene, making some wonder if Rebecca falls ill and dies by the finale.
-Moore told the late night host she knows how This Is Us will end and she confirmed previous reports that some scenes for the series finale have already been shot.
+Moore told the late-night host she knows how This Is Us will end and she confirmed previous reports that some scenes for the series finale have already been shot.

 “I don’t know if I was in any of that footage,” Moore teased.